Mutton Kaari

 -

-Add coconut milk, stir gently, and simmer for 5 minutes.
+Add coconut milk, stir gently, and simmer until oil floats.

 -